 Lithium-ion batteries, on the other hand, are used in higher-end appliances and typically charge more quickly.
-Cordless grass shears usually have a battery capacity between 3.6 and 20 volts.
+Cordless grass shears usually have a battery capacity between 3.6V and 20V.
 While a battery with a higher voltage rating will hold a charge longer, it will also result in heavier shears.

 The power capacity of cordless grass shears is typically measured by blade speed in either rotations per minute (RPM) or strokes per minute (SPM).
-RPM and SPM are often used interchangeably and are both indicators of power capacity in a number of household power tools.
+RPM and SPM are often used interchangeably and are both indicators of power capacity in several household power tools.

 Most cordless grass shears on the market are designed to be handheld, with relatively short handles that require the user to kneel or bend over while using them.
 These short handles are great for detail work, offering the user precise control.

-Given that they are handheld, cordless grass shears are light and easy to maneuver, ranging in weight from 1.5 to 5 pounds.
+Given that they are handheld, cordless grass shears are light and easy to maneuver, generally ranging in weight from 1.5 to 5 pounds.
 Choosing a very lightweight model is especially a priority for shoppers who want to avoid wrist, arm, and shoulder fatigue and discomfort.

-While all grass shears include a short grass cutter that’s typically about 3 to 4 inches wide, many models include additional attachments.
+While all grass shears include a short grass cutter that’s typically about 3 to 4 inches long, many models include additional attachments.
 Shears that come with extra blades are designed with connection systems to make it easy to switch between several attachments.

 - A toboggan-style base frame is a removable attachment used to adjust the trimming height.